Nine ways National Trust membership can make you fitter

 2. Conquer some of Britain’s best walks

-With thousands of acres of hills, grassland, coastline and forests to explore, National Trust membership gives you access to some of the most scenic walks around.
+With hundreds of hectares of hills, grassland, coastline and forests to explore, National Trust membership gives you access to some of the most scenic walks around.
 Whether you’re a stroller, a strider or a hiker, you’ll find hundreds of routes on our website to get you started.

 3. Get the cycling bug

 Once you start exploring the network of cycle routes that zig-zag their way across the countryside, you could discover a route you've never taken before.
 You can choose to cruise along slowly to appreciate every sight and sound, or speed up to cover some real distance – it’s a great way to get out and about.

 4. Make a splash in a kayak or canoe

 There are mellow waves perfect for beginners, slow peeling breaks ideal for longboards, and even a few heavy spots that can hold the biggest winter swells.
 We look after many of Britain’s most beautiful surfing beaches.
 So if this is your sport of choice, National Trust membership means more waves to explore for years to come.